 Testing isn’t perfect, but it can dramatically reduce the potential for harm when using psychedelics.

-Anybody taking a psychoactive chemical should absolutely be testing a sample before they begin.
-This is one of the core components of responsible psychedelic use.
+Testing psychedelic compounds is one of the core components of responsible psychedelic use.

 You only need a tiny sample of your substance and a $30 kit to run the test.
 Each kit provides enough reagent for 100 tests (or more).